‘It’s always exciting’: Top dogs vie for Westminster title

 For Douglas Tighe, his turn in the sporting group ring with a Brittany named Pennie will pay tribute to a family tradition.
 His parents began breeding Brittanys 55 years ago.

 Pennie shone in the breed competition in an unusual setting for Westminster — outdoors.
 Because of the coronavirus pandemic, the show was moved from Manhattan for the first time in its over 140 years so it could be held outside at the Lyndhurst estate in Tarrytown, New York.
+In a sign of the pandemic times, some handlers wore masks — though vaccinated people were allowed to go without — and the show was closed to the public.

 Pennie stayed focused, but Tighe says he just goes with it if his dogs get distracted by the birds they were bred to hunt.